vishal-vaghasiya/interview-questions-ios/Swift.md

 ## 86. What is an Extension?

 ### Answer:
-Extension allows adding new functionality
-to an existing class, struct, enum, or protocol
-without modifying the original source code.
+Extension allows adding new functionality to an existing class, struct, enum, or protocol without modifying the source code.

 Used to:
 - Add methods